psiberx/cp2077-cet-kit/README.md

 when a player is loading into the game or exiting the current game session.
 You can initialize mod state when the actual gameplay starts, and reset mod state and free resources when the game session ends.

+### `GameSettings.lua`

+Manage game settings.
+You can get and set current values, get option lists, and export all settings as a table or to a file.

 ## How to use